 How We Work

 The CWLEP Board plays a pivotal role at both policy and programme level.
-Valuing a business-led approach to driving growth, its 16 members include 8 from the private sector (2 of which are SMEs), 6 from the public sector and 2 from universities.
+Valuing a business-led approach to driving growth, its 20 members include 11 from the private sector (3 of which represent the SME community), 7 are appointed by the public sector and 2 are from universities.
 It’s supported by the Joint Committee, the Growth Deal Sub-Committee and the Executive and Secretariat Group, and benefits from business intelligence and progress reports from CW Growth Hub.

 As the Accountable Body, Coventry City Council is legally accountable for receiving funding, making payments, and for overseeing compliance to the Assurance Framework.